vedhapant/is310-coding-assignments/source-and-style/README.md

 ## Assignment 2: Styling the Cultural Web

 I created an `index.html` file that presents one digitized cultural object from the Metropolitan Museum of Art's collection, relevant to our group's focus on American history and my specific interest in American art history.
-The object I chose is *Watson and the Shark* by John Singleton Copley (1778)
+The object I chose is *Watson and the Shark* by John Singleton Copley (1778).
+View the finalized page if you like using this link: https://htmlpreview.github.io/?https://github.com/vedhapant/is310-coding-assignments/blob/main/source-and-style/index.html